novatc/EnerGAIN/README.md

 The script prints various statistics about the model's performance, and also saves a CSV file with the model's trades to the current directory.
+To plot those trades, use the `plotting.py` script.